 What is Tailgating?

-A tailgating attack in cyber security is a physical security breach where an unauthorized person gains entry into a restricted area by closely following an authorized individual.
-This attack relies on human error rather than hacking or technical vulnerabilities.
+Tailgating is one of the most overlooked physical security threats in cybersecurity.
 Unlike technical cyber threats such as malware and phishing, tailgating exploits human behavior and lapses in physical security protocols to infiltrate organizations undetected.
 Organizations that fail to implement strong physical security controls are at high risk of breaches that could lead to other kinds of attacks, such as malware or phishing attacks.

 What is Digital Tailgating Security?